404notfound-3/ig-profile-scraper/readme_media/INSTALLATION.md

         ```
         slack = Slack(url = "<<ADD_YOUR_SLACK_WEBHOOK_URL_HERE>>")
         ```
-    Congratulations! you are ready to go, now run `windows.py`
+    Congratulations! you are ready to go, now run `windows.py` .
+Ping [me](https://facebook.com/404notfound.3) if ever face any error.

 ## For linux
 * Install firefox, xvfb and Tor for linux